 MCC Business & Technology Campus Early College Engineering Program

-This program is open to 11th and 12th graders who are interested in pursuing a career in Engineering.
+This program is open to 11 - 12 graders who are interested in pursuing a career in Engineering.
 Students attend the MCC BT campus for a half day, earning both high school and college credit (up to 24 hours).

 Avila Teaching Methods Program